unipartdigital/workflows_engine/docs/source/primitives.rst

 ..     }

+.. _data_display:

-Data display
+Display Data
 ------------

-Display data, this can take in a list (`type = list`) of strings or objects containing label and value keys (`type = display`).
-If a list of objects is provided then the label and values will be displayed together (#TODO: Insert Image of both).
+A data listing component.
+This renders data defined in the context according to the following patterns dependent on the "display_type" of the component being set to "list" or "details":
+    - list: "data" should point to a list of strings, this will simply list all values provided
+    - details: "data" should point an object in the context consisting of a list of "{'label': '...', 'value': '...'}", this will list the values with stylised labels

-If the component is of type list then it will look like this:
+If the component is of type "list" then it will look like this:

 .. image:: static/images/data_display_strings.png

-If the component is of type display then it will look like this:
+If the component is of type "display" then it will look like this:

 .. image:: static/images/data_display_objects.png